“Where ya goin,”‘ says Lester.

 “I’m going to pick up my pheasant.”

 “Your pheasant?
 I don’t think so.
-Anything on my land belongs to me,” says Chet.
+Anything on my land belongs to me,” says Lester.

 “You don’t understand,” says the hunter.
 “Where I come from you can retrieve any game that you knock down even if it’s on private property”.

-“Well, here, where I come from, anything that comes onto my land belongs to me,” asserts Chet.
+“Well, here, where I come from, anything that comes onto my land belongs to me,” asserts Lester.

 “Well, how’re we going to settle this?” queries the hunter.

-“Well, why don’t we do it the old Cape Codder’s way,” suggests Chet.
+“Well, why don’t we do it the old Cape Codder’s way,” suggests Lester.

 “How’s that?” asks the hunter.